woctezuma/hidden-gems/README.md

 ## Data source ##

-The quality measure comes from [SteamDB](https://steamdb.info/stats/gameratings/) and the popularity measure comes from [SteamSpy API](http://steamspy.com/api.php).
+The quality measure and the popularity measure come from [SteamSpy API](http://steamspy.com/api.php).

-To run the code, you will need:
-* data from SteamDB: `top_rated_games_on_steam.txt` (manually pasted)
-* data from SteamSpy: `steamspy.json` (automatically downloaded if the file is missing)
+To run the code, you will need data from SteamSpy, as a file ending with `_steamspy.json` (automatically downloaded at runtime if the file is missing for the current day).

-The data is included along the code in this repository, as downloaded on October 28, 2017.

 ## Requirements ##